foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 This is the main git repository for the ARC GNU tool chain.
 It contains just the scripts required to build the entire tool chain.

+This is the version corresponding to the repository branch name.
+I.e. the mainline branch is mainline development, the 4_8-toolchain-stable branch is the stable 4.8 release and so on.

-This is the version for the 4.4 tool chain release development branches.
-It contains various patches applied since the official tool chain release.
-The tool chain should still be reliable, but has not been through full release testing.
+Stable branches (i.e. with the suffix "-stable") have been through full release testing, and known issues documented in a Synopsys release note.
+Development braches (i.e. with the suffix "-dev") contain various patches applied since the official tool chain release and should still be reliable, but has not been through full release testing.
+The mainline branch is where the latest development work is carried out and are not necessarily stable.
+Where appropriate, patches are back-ported to development branches of releases.

-The build script will check out the development branches from the 4.4 tool chain component repositories.
+The build script will check out the corresponding branches from the tool chain component repositories.

 Prequisites
 -----------